colladovictor/nodejs-mocha-chai-selenium/README.md

 nodejs-mocha-chai-selenium

 The approach of these samples is based on a clean Async/Await approach to await for a promise.
+This approch is based on the newest implementation of the official selenium-webdriver(webdriverjs).

 added package.json with: